Get new recipes each week + free 5 email series

-Every Seder needs an delicious ending.
-From matzo crack to flourless chocolate cake, these easy-to-make flourless sweets will have everyone coming back for more.
+Every Seder needs a delicious ending.
+From macaroons to flourless chocolate cake, these easy-to-make Passover desserts will have everyone coming back for more.

 Made with matzo crackers, toffee, melted chocolate, pecans and sea salt, matzo crack is quite possibly the best Passover dessert ever invented.
 It’s called ‘crack’ because it’s insanely addictive (get it? crack-ers).

 These light-as-a-cloud, kiss-shaped chocolate chip meringue cookies have a crisp outer shell and marshmallowy-soft interior.

 Don’t let the French name fool you: chocolate mousse is one of the easiest desserts to make.
 Seriously, if you have a microwave, a hand mixer, and a rubber spatula, you can make a homemade chocolate mousse to rival any French restaurant’s version.
 And you can do it in 20 minutes.

 A rich, fudgy slab of flourless chocolate cake topped with a light marshmallowy meringue — this cake is as impressive to look at as it is delicious to eat!